The Music Lover's Guide to Durham

 American Tobacco Campus – Generally held from May to September, the American Tobacco Campus hosts American Tobacco Music on the Lawn, a free concert series featuring both regional and national artists.

 Duke Performances offers an affordable summer series at the Sarah P. Duke Gardens entitled Music in the Gardens, and their recently announced week-long festivals Black Atlantic and In the Jazz Tradition are well worth putting on your calendar for the coming months.

 Brightleaf Square – Spend every other Friday in the Brightleaf Square District at a free summer concert series, from June until mid-September.
 Bring your own lawn chair!

 Durham Central Park – as the meeting spot for yoga in the park, both the Durham Farmers’ Market and Durham Craft Market, Durham Central Park is the epicenter of outdoor entertainment in Bull City.
-From June 8 through August 10, don’t miss their annual PLAYlist Concert Series, headlined this year by soul Americana artist, Valerie June.
+Don’t miss their annual PLAYlist Concert Series, headlined this year by soul Americana artist, Valerie June.